Mount Pinos: Snow sports

 operates the Nordic Base facility on weekends only in the winter.
 It is located at the top of Mount Pinos Road and adjacent to the Chula Vista parking lot.

 From the Chula Vista parking lot a trail network spreads both uphill towards Condor Point and downhill reaching as far as McGill Campground.
 Skiing and boarding are also available in backcountry bowls on the north face of the peak and ridges that drop all the way down the mountain to about the 6000 ft level.
 Popular destinations include Condor Point, 1st and 2nd Meadows, and Inspiration Point.
 The Overlook trail accesses the North Ridge area which hosted an alpine ski area during the 1960s.
 The area lifts were rope tows situated on the three fingers of the drainage just north of Overlook trail.

 More ambitious back country skiing can include trips to nearby Sheep Camp on Sawmill Mountain, Cerro Noroeste and if snow conditions allow a descent all the way to Pine Mountain Club.

 During and immediately after heavy snow storms it may not be possible to drive to the top of Mount Pinos Road due to the lack of snow plow availability.
 In such cases it is common for the Kern County Roads Department to close a snow gate lower on the mountain.
 It is still possible to ski from the snow gate and enjoy the lower slopes of Mount Pinos.
 Snow at lower elevations also facilitates cross country skiing to Iris Point which provides great views of Lockwood Valley.

-It is important to note that some of these trails depend on sufficient snow pack.
+Some of these trails depend on sufficient snow pack.
 The trails are not declared hiking trails in the summer and consequently a separate hiking map is available from the Forest Service.

-Other nearby recreational opportunities include astronomy, fishing, off roading, horseback riding and bouldering.
+Other nearby recreational opportunities include astronomy, fishing, off-roading, horseback riding and bouldering.